shakir-chen/Scripts/help-doc/linux-problem.md

         + gt - goto new tabs
         + gi - goto inbox
         + w - watch the structure;

+3. Remove:
+    Go to menu: Edit, Account Settings...
+    Select account name on the left
+    Either make any changes here (on the right) or Remove Account from the drop-down menu opened by clicking the Account Actions button at the bottom left

 ### 14. Dropbox